Let me tell you what 365 Days of Art is...

 A Gabrielle song title if ever I heard of one.

-As we slip into autumn, the changing of the leaves is one of the season highlights, (as is cultivating my leg jungle, now tights are acceptable again) and so it feels apt to get the watercolours and blend.
+The changing of the leaves is my favourite season (because of cool crisp days and cultivating my leg jungle, is acceptable) and so as it gets hotter and hotter, it feels apt to remissness and get the watercolours and blend.
 Come forth, burnt yellow, rusty reds, and ambers, we must multiply.
-Want to learnt how to paint your very own Autumn leaves, follow me...
+Let me show you.

 That's it folks